 Even though Jordanou finally decided to plead guilty, he was not treated lightly.
 The sitting judge lambasted him openly for having wasted the court’s time at a previous cross-examination session.

 Glossing over the moral dimensions of what he had done, the judge sentenced the former professional to 12 years behind bars of which 9 are mandatory.
 Jordanou has already spent 200 days in detention awaiting his trial, so they will be subtracted from his sentence.
 Meanwhile, Zaia awaits his own sentence.

 Jordanou’s case has not been that of the first poker professional to end up at loggerheads with the law or to cross a line.
-Most recently, another ex-con and former poker player was deprived from his winnings after the British Government had decided that he had failed to pay back the victims of a fraud scheme he had been running prior to going to prison.
+More recently, another ex-con and former poker player was deprived of his winnings after the British Government had decided that he had failed to pay back the victims of a fraud scheme he had been running prior to going to prison.

 Does this mean that poker attracts people who are pre-disposed to criminal activity?
-Hardly unlikely, but perhaps being so good with numbers and odds sometimes pushes people to colour outside the lines.
+Hardly unlikely, but perhaps being so good with numbers and odds sometimes pushes people to color outside the lines.